octehren/Glasses/README.md

 ## Set Up
 This gem is intended to provide a quick way to enable searching in an app.
 However, a minimal set up is required.
-Also, please note that Glasses inserts raw SQL strings directly into ActiveRecord's ```ruby ModelName.where()``` method of the Base class, so make sure you are protected against SQL injection attacks before launching it on a production environment.
+Also, please note that Glasses inserts raw SQL strings directly into ActiveRecord's ```ruby ModelName.where()``` method of the Base class, so make sure you are protected against SQL injection attacks before launching it on a production environment; a sanitizing 'before_filter' for the controller method which will be using Glasses should suffice.

 If you are a beginner web dev, take a look [here](http://guides.rubyonrails.org/security.html#sql-injection) for some basic security understanding.
 If you are still insecure, keep reading as Glasses has a method with pre-built parameters sanitizing in case you are looking for a quick fix.

 The examples below are made using Rails as the environment.